jule64/TripleDraw/README.md

 Despite being one of the hottest games in online poker, there are few tools available out there for 2-7 Triple Draw players who want to improve their game.

-SimuDraw tries to remedy this problem by offering players a virtual environment where they can study the outcome of various hands/game configurations and their associated odds.
+SimuDraw tries to remedy this problem by providing a virtual environment where players can study the outcome of various hands/game configurations and their associated odds.

 ## How it works